privatezero/Resume/README.md

 UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __ARCHIVAL AND DIGITAL MEDIA TECHNICIAN__

 * Designed and implemented workflows for large VHS and open-reel audio reformatting projects
-* Delivered instruction to students, faculty and library staff, with a particular focus on media preservation and ￼￼￼digitization methods and standards.
+* Delivered instruction to students, faculty and library staff, with a particular focus on media preservation and digitization methods and standards.
 * Worked with patrons providing reference and assistance with library and media resources.
 * Supervised student employees.
 * Primary developer of scripts and applications for A/V media reformatting and preservation.